MelissaAlasalmi/MelissaAlasalmi/README.md

 ### Hi there 👋

 I'm an international content manager turned coder - currently studying programming independently and at Hive Helsinki.
-I’m working on projects that combine web app development and algorithms to build tools for positive, sustainable impact.
+I’m working on projects that combine web app development and algorithms to build tools that improve workflow or lead to positive, sustainable impact.

 ## Currently:
 📚 learning web development with **HTML, CSS, and JavaScript**